micmejia/bible-dump/NKJV/Numbers/Num 10.md

 Thus _was_ the order of march of the children of Israel, according to their armies, when they began their journey.

 ###### 29
-Now Moses said to Hobab the son of Reuel[^d] the Midianite, Moses' father-in-law, "We are setting out for the place of which the Lord said, 'I will give it to you.'
+Now Moses said to Hobab the son of Reuel the Midianite, Moses' father-in-law, "We are setting out for the place of which the Lord said, 'I will give it to you.'
 Come with us, and we will treat you well; for the Lord has promised good things to Israel."

 ###### 30
 And he said to him, "I will not go, but I will depart to my _own_ land and to my relatives."

 ###### 31
-So _Moses_ said, "Please do not leave, inasmuch as you know how we are to camp in the wilderness, and you can [^e]be our eyes.
+So _Moses_ said, "Please do not leave, inasmuch as you know how we are to camp in the wilderness, and you can be our eyes.

 ###### 32
 And it shall be, if you go with us--indeed it shall be--that whatever good the Lord will do to us, the same we will do to you."